polkadot-js/docs/docs/substrate/extrinsics.md

    - `who`: A list of nominator stash accounts who are nominating this validator which  should no longer be nominating this validator.

    Note: Making this call only makes sense if you first set the validator preferences to  block any further nominations.

+### manualSlash(validator_stash: `AccountId32`, era: `u32`, slash_fraction: `Perbill`)
+- **interface**: `api.tx.staking.manualSlash`
+- **summary**:    This function allows governance to manually slash a validator and is a

+  **fallback mechanism**.

+   The dispatch origin must be `T::AdminOrigin`.

+   #### Parameters

+  - `validator_stash` - The stash account of the validator to slash.

+  - `era` - The era in which the validator was in the active set.

+  - `slash_fraction` - The percentage of the stake to slash, expressed as a Perbill.

+   #### Behavior

+   The slash will be applied using the standard slashing mechanics, respecting the  configured `SlashDeferDuration`.

+   This means:

+  - If the validator was already slashed by a higher percentage for the same era, this slash will have no additional effect.

+  - If the validator was previously slashed by a lower percentage, only the difference will be applied.

+  - The slash will be deferred by `SlashDeferDuration` eras before being enacted.

+### migrateCurrency(stash: `AccountId32`)
+- **interface**: `api.tx.staking.migrateCurrency`
+- **summary**:    Removes the legacy Staking locks if they exist.

+   This removes the legacy lock on the stake with [`Config::OldCurrency`] and creates a  hold on it if needed.
+If all stake cannot be held, the best effort is made to hold as  much as possible.
+The remaining stake is forced withdrawn from the ledger.

+   The fee is waived if the migration is successful.

 ### nominate(targets: `Vec<MultiAddress>`)
 - **interface**: `api.tx.staking.nominate`